zeruhur/thalassa/01_thalassa.md

 ### Seirên
 4 STA, 18 THU, bewitching song (see below)
-- Monstrous sea-nymphs with lower body of birds and the upper bodies of women
+- Monstrous sea-nymphs with lower body of birds and the upper bodies of women.
 - They lure sailors to their death with a bewitching song.
-- The lyre song can stop them
+- The lyre song can stop them.

 ### Skylla
 10 STA, 2 Armor, 14 KRA, 8 TEK, 12 THU, jaws (d10)
-- Sea-monster who haunts the rocks of a narrow strait opposite the whirlpool of Kharybdis
+- Sea-monster who haunts the rocks of a narrow strait opposite the whirlpool of Kharybdis.
 - She has twelve dangling feet, six long necks and grisly heads lined with a triple row of sharp teeth.
 - Ships who sail too close to her rocks will lose men to her ravenous, darting heads.